farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 ### The Code

 With the Cargo file in hand, we now have a few basic tools to help us create a custom Lambda runtime using Rust.
-We'll be able to serialize and deserialize values in a way that's compatible with the platform, using `serde`, and we can do some logging very reminiscent of how you would use `console.log` or `console.debug` with Node.js.
+We’ll be able to serialize and deserialize values in a way that’s compatible with the platform, using `serde`, and we can do some logging very reminiscent of how you would use `console.log` or `console.debug` with Node.js.

-Below is the complete `main.rs` file with inline comments explaining what's going on.
-This is intended to be a basic example that primarily illustrates how to integrate the `lambda_runtime`, but as mentioned before, doesn't completely gloss over other fundamental aspects, like logging, that you'd want in a more complete app.
+Below is the complete `main.rs` file with inline comments explaining what’s going on.
+This is intended to be a basic example that primarily illustrates how to integrate the `lambda_runtime`, but as mentioned before, doesn’t completely gloss over other fundamental aspects, like logging, that you’d want in a more complete app.

 ```rust
 use lambda_runtime::{service_fn, LambdaEvent, Error};